pjakiela/ECON379/exercises/E11C-power-with-clusters.md

 ##### Question 12

-When treatment is assigned at the cluster level and outcomes are correlated within clusters, hypotheses are incorrectly sized unless we use the `cluster` option at the end of our regression.
+When treatment is assigned at the cluster level and outcomes are correlated within clusters, hypothesis tests are incorrectly sized unless we use the `cluster` option at the end of our regression.
 Run your code again, but add `, cluster(clustid)` to the end of your regression.
 How many times to you reject the null hypothesis now?